Katz Drug Store sit-in: The Civil Rights Movement outside of the South

-The Sit-In
+The sit-in

 In 1958, segregation in common areas, like businesses, was very much prevalent in Oklahoma City.
 There was no law requiring places open to the public to be segregated, but a lot of them still voluntarily chose to be.
 The strategy used to segregate their businesses was based upon "trespassing laws" and, therefore, were able to turn away any unwanted customers (specifically black people).
-Clara Luper, a black high school teacher in Oklahoma City, was a civil rights activist and the advisor for the Youth Council of the Oklahoma City NAACP.
+Luper, a black high school teacher in Oklahoma City, was a civil rights activist and the advisor for the Youth Council of the Oklahoma City NAACP.
 Luper took a trip with her students to New York City to put on the play "Brother President," where they witnessed Black people living in a desegregated environment.
 They experienced integrated restaurants and other freedoms that Black people in Oklahoma City had not been accustomed to.
-After their return to Oklahoma, Luper’s daughter Marilyn asked, "Why didn't I just go in and ask for a Coca-Cola and a hamburger?" in reference to the Katz Drug Store.
+After their return to Oklahoma, Luper's daughter Marilyn asked, "Why didn't I just go in and ask for a Coca-Cola and a hamburger?" in reference to the Katz Drug Store.
 This prompted Luper to stage a sit-in with thirteen of her Black students.
-Along with Clara Luper, the some notable students of the sit-in were Donda West and Barbara Posey.
+Along with Luper, some notable students of the sit-in were Donda West and Barbara Posey, with other participants being Luper's children Marilyn and Calvin.
 Before the event, Luper gathered the students to teach them about the principles of civil disobedience and to train them on how to react to opposition.
-After fifteen months of preparation, the first day of the sit-in began on August 19, 1958, when Clara Luper and the children sat down at the counter of the Katz Drug Store.
+After months of preparation, the first day of the sit-in began on August 19, 1958, when Luper and the children sat down at the counter of the Katz Drug Store.
 They were refused service, but continued to come back for three consecutive days; the Youth Council waited patiently to be served as they sat on stools at the counter.
 The police remained close to the drug store in case any type of ruckus or disorder broke out.
 However, none was ever reported.
 They returned for two more days; on the third day of their protest, the store manager served them, ending segregation in the restaurant.